claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 ## Getting to know each other

 (Each bullet point represents a different activity!
-This is not all one activity.)
+This is not all one activity.
+The ones in more detail are listed below this initial section)

 - Write down something nobody knows about you, then we have to guess which one is who.
     - In person: